PJaros/menu_pdf/readme.md

 # Menu -> PDF

-Generates menu pdf for a weekly overview what is going to be cooked for lunch and dinner.
+Generates menu pdf for a weekly overview what is going to be cooked forlunch and dinner.

 ## Current state

-This is a work in progress.
-I shows a egui window with a calendar selector and several multiline editors.
+This project is still work in progress.
+And important features are still missing.
+Currently it shows a egui window with a calendar selector and several multiline editors.

-Currently I'm working on dealing with figuring out how to store egui fields in a 2D array containing string data.
-Later I will persist those values within a INI file.
+Data is loaded from the demo_menu-ini file.

+Todo:
+ - Reading and writing to INI files is test.
+But currently only a demo-file read is implemented.
+ - Selecting a new date needs to be corrected to closest past monday
-There is a typst prototype ready to be included.
-It will use the data to generate the pdf.
+ - There is a typst prototype ready to be included.
+Typst will need to added to this project with typst-as-lib or typst will need to ship with a compiled typst.